Read liquid balance-sheet power in one disciplined board

 A tightening-era read for customers who want to compare cash power and reserve resilience as rates and risk appetite shifted.

-A pre-launch comparison year for customers who want a recent footing before moving into the current rolling board.
+A pre-launch comparison year for customers who want a recent footing before moving into the current reference board.

-The current board year, expressed as a rolling estimate layer sitting on top of the latest disclosed figures in the watchlist.
+The current board year, expressed as a reference estimate layer sitting on top of the latest disclosed figures in the watchlist.

 The strongest public source for reported public-company cash, equivalents, and marketable-securities disclosures.